 How I started Bold Lead Designs, LLC

-As the owner of Bold Lead Designs LLC, I am constantly being asked by my clients, “How did you get into this?”
+As the owner of Bold Lead Designs LLC, I am constantly asked, “How did you get into this?”
 The short answer is because I couldn’t find a leash I liked and discovered there was a need for good quality leather dog leashes and dependable service dog equipment.

 The long answer goes like this: